cambridge/thesis/README.markdown

 # Quick start

-Copy all files from the directory where you found this 'Readme' file to your desired location.
+Copy all files from this directory (where you found this readme file) to your desired location.

-Now you can start writing your thesis in 'thesis.tex'.
+Now you can start writing your thesis using the `thesis.tex` file.

 ## Producing PDF, DVI and PS documents